Tekfur Palace Tile Museum

 Tekfur Palace Tile Museum exhibits Turkish ceramics and glass art referring to that Ottoman period.

 Tekfur Palace Tile Museum Entrance Fee 2020

-Tekfur Palace tile museum does not require any entrance fee as of 2019.
+Tekfur Palace Museum entrance fee is 20 Turkish Lira as of 2019.
 The Museum is also known as Palace of the Porphyrogenitus or Blachernae in the Byzantine history.
 Istanbul Museum Pass is not valid for this place.
-You can see this beautiful museum that exhibits glass, pot and tile examples of Ottoman period for free.
+You can see this beautiful museum that exhibits glass, pot and tile examples of Ottoman period.

 Tekfur Palace Tile Museum Opening Hours 2020